 If you’re buying a home before selling, you still need to have the money lined up to execute the transaction.
 And not everyone has a couple hundred thousand dollars in savings ready to throw down on a second home.
-A bridge loan can offer a possible solution.
-But bridge loans mean added interest payments and may come with undesirable conditions and costs.
+A bridge loan can offer a possible solution, but that means added interest payments and may come with undesirable conditions and costs.

-Choosing whether to buy or sell before upgrading to a new home is a personal decision that should weigh in both the financial benefits and risks and the emotional considerations.
+Choosing whether to buy or sell first when upgrading to a new home is a tricky decision, that comes with a lot of considerations – financially, logistically, and emotionally.
 If you wish there were a middle ground, we’ve got good news.

 With Properly, you can secure the money you need to buy when you find the home you love, then settle into your new home while our experts get you the best price on the market for your old one.
 There’s no risk of your home not selling, or pressure to sell for less to avoid holding onto two properties.
 You’ll enjoy all of the pros of buying before you sell while avoiding the cons.
 Here’s how it works: